mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Introduction
 ------------
-The world is very wide.
+The world is vast.
 Science, too.
 It's interesting to know that programming is also widespread.
-Python as a programming language has many orientations.
-For web development with Python, at this moment where I prepared this post, Django is a great and powerful web framework for this purpose.
-Let's see how to deploy a Django based project on the server...
+Python, as a programming language, has many orientations.
+Nowadays, for web development with Python, I think Django is a great and powerful web framework for this purpose.
+Let's see how to deploy a Django-based project on the server.

 ---
-For running Django projects on a production/test server we have many tools with different combinations in hand.
-We use this stack that listed below:
+We have many tools with different combinations for running Django projects on a production/test server.
+We use this stack listed below:

 - Ubuntu 18.04
 - Python 3.6